Andy-K-Sparklight/Alicorn/README.md

 ### Prerequisites

-You can build Alicorn for preview on any platform it runs on.
+You can build Alicorn for **preview** on any platform it runs on.
+For **packaging**, however, there are several limitations:

-However, `windows-arm64` and `linux-arm64` cannot be used as the host when packaging.
+- ARM64 platforms other than macOS cannot be used for packaging.
+- DMG images can only be generated on macOS.
+It's skipped on other platforms.

 The following tools are required:

 - Bun (v1.1 or later)

+  > [!IMPORTANT]
+  > There is a known bug with Bun 1.2.1 and 1.2.2 that causes Vite to fail the build process.
+  > Avoid these versions when installing.

   We use Bun to run our build tools for performance reasons.
   The Bun version for building will not affect the Node.js version bundled with Electron.

 - Git

+- Node.js (v22 or later), when packaging. (**NOT** needed for development)

 - Wine, when building on non-Windows platforms.